All Episodes

 Yeah.

-Uh and that's all due to these policies.
+And that's all due to these policies.

-It's all due to the fact that we Republicans have a better solution that we we ri really represent the working man and women and we represent the values that the citizens of Miami Dade County and State of Florida really want.
+We really represent the working man and woman, and we represent the values that the citizens of Miami-Dade County and the state of Florida really want.

-But the leaving states like Pennsylvania and states like Wisconsin and states like Michigan, uh and those states, the people that are leaving and going to Florida, the Carolinas or Texas or Tennessee.
+And those states, the people that are leaving and going to Florida, the Carolinas or Texas or Tennessee, most of them are going to Florida.

 How is Florida dealing with this mass migration?

-Most of those people are hardworking people or coming down to the state of Florida to find opportunity, and they do find opportunity.
+They're coming down to the state of Florida to find opportunity, and they do find opportunity.

-You know, Florida is uh is growing.
+Florida is growing.

-It's a it's a pro business state.
+It's a pro-business state.

-We have no state income tax, uh, we have a great governor, legislature is controlled by the Republican Party, so it's very very much pro-business and and also uh we kind of adhere to to the values of the people that are coming down to South Florida.
+And also, we kind of adhere to the values of the people that are coming down to South Florida.

-Look, one of the things I was afraid of is that yeah, we had all these people coming from New York and all those other blue states, and were they bringing their politics with them?
+Look, one of the things I was afraid of is that, yeah, we had all these people coming from New York and all those other blue states, and were they bringing their politics with them?

-Uh so uh I think they're the ones likely to get out of there because they've had it and they want to get in they want to live in a free state like Florida.
+So I think they're the ones likely to get out of there because they've had it and they want to get in.

 I don't blame them.